frnrbt/ondorse-home/index.md

       - title: For financial services companies
         content: >
           Including banks, insurance companies and other gatekeepers such as fintechs and crypto exchange platforms.

-          Are you struggling with the manual and burdensome processes induced by the KYC refresh ?

-          Ondorse automatically populates your back office tool with the most up to date company information on the corporate customers you are engaged with.
+          \<mark>Are you struggling with the manual and burdensome processes induced by the KYC refresh?\</mark> Ondorse automatically populates your back office tool with the most up to date company information on the corporate customers you are engaged with.

           Have you ever been up at night worrying about having shell companies amongst your corporate customers ?

           Ondorse continuously monitors events affecting the KYB of your users and pushes you notifications in case of important corporate information updates, such as a UBO, shareholder or legal representative change.

           Have you ever worried about being late on freezing the assets of one of your customers ?

           Ondorse pushes you alerts in case of a true asset freeze match